CarInsurance.com Insights

 Do all states allow these alternatives to auto insurance?

 Not all states recognize surety bonds, cash deposits or self-insurance as acceptable substitutes for traditional auto insurance.
-Each state maintains its own financial responsibility laws, and while many do permit alternatives, they may impose strict criteria or significant minimum bond/deposit amounts.
+Each state maintains its financial responsibility laws, and while many permit alternatives, they may impose strict criteria or significant minimum bond/deposit amounts.

 Contact your state’s Department of Motor Vehicles to find out if you can use a surety bond or other methods in place of auto insurance.